yipmunallen/third-milestone-project/README.md

     1. Users can remove stocks from their watchlist on the watchlist, browse and stock pages.
 1. Be able to see comments across a range stocks
     1. A feed page is available to logged in users and can be accessed from the sticky navbar at all times
-    1. The page displays the most recent 50 comments across all stocks.
+    2. The page displays the most recent 100 comments across all stocks.
-    2. There is a toggle button that allows users to only see comments on their watched stocks.
+    3. There is a toggle button that allows users to only see comments on their watched stocks.

 ### Additional Testing

   - __Defensive Programming__- Tests have been conducted to ensure users cannot perform actions or access pages they shouldn't be able to:
+    1. If a logged in user:
+        1. Tries to access the sign up page, they will be redirected to their feed and a message "You already have an account" will be shown.
+        2. Tries to access the log in page, they will be redirected to their feed and a message "You are already logged in" will be shown.
+    2. If a non logged in user:
+        1. Tries to access a feed, they will be redirected to the index page.
+        2. Tries to add to a watchlist, they will be prompted to log in or sign up
-    1. A comment cannot be deleted unless the user is logged in and the comment was written by them
+    3. A comment cannot be deleted unless the user is logged in and the comment was written by them.
+If this is attempted using the url, the stock page will reload and no comment is deleted.
-    2. A user cannot view another user's watchlist

   - __Flash Messages__-  Flash messages are used to confirm actions and convey messages to users.
 There are successfully shown:
     1. If a login attempt is unsuccessfull , "Incorrect username and/or password" shows
     2. If a user tried to sign up with an existing username, "username already exists" shows.
     3. If a new user signs up, they will be directed to the feed page where "Welcome to Ticker, Username.
 This feed shows recent comments on stocks" shows.
     4. If a user logs in, they will be directed to the feed page where "Welcome, Username" shows.
-    5. If a user creates a new comment, "Comment succesfully added" shows.
+    5. If a user creates a new comment, "Comment successfully added" shows.
-    5. If a user edits a comment, "Comment succesfully edited" shows.
+    5. If a user edits a comment, "Comment successfully edited" shows.
-    5. If a user deletes a comment, "Comment succesfully deleted" shows.
+    5. If a user deletes a comment, "Comment successfully deleted" shows.

   - __Form Validation__- Form validation has been tested to ensure that:
     1. If a user attempts to sign up with a username or password that does not conform to the requirements stated on the form, "please match requested format" is shown and the form is not sent.